 - Make sure yourself and your passengers are behind the motorway safety barrier or in a safe position.

-- Use a phone (or hopefully your mobile phone!) to alert your insurance company via your breakdown help line number.
+- Use a phone to alert your insurance company via your breakdown help line number.

-If you are unlucky enough to end up in an accident whilst driving in Ibiza, then there are certain procedures that you must follow.
-If it is a minor accident where nobody is injured:
+If you are unlucky enough to end up in an accident whilst driving in Ibiza, then there are certain procedures that you must follow:

-- If two cars are involved, complete an accident report detailing the events that lead up to the incident.
+- If two cars are involved, complete an accident report detailing the events that led up to the incident.

 - If the drivers cannot agree on a version of events then do not sign any documentation and contact the police for assistance.